NCS 181 Introduction to Cybersecurity (4)

 NCS 430 Penetration Testing (4)

 An in-depth hands-on experience in the area of Penetration testing.
 Students will study the fundamentals and key steps of a penetration test, as well as gain hands-on experience and exposure to the tools and methods utilized by networking security professionals while conducting white hat penetration tests in a controlled lab environment.
 A large portion of this course is based on hands-on red team activities that require the delivery of detailed documentation that outlines the processes employed in order to achieve the goals of the exercise.
-Prerequisites: NCS 315, CS 307.
+Prerequisites: NCS 315 and either NCS 205 or CS 307.

 NCS 435 Computer Forensics (4)